Free Shipping* on all orders + Happiness Guarantee

 Designs for unidentified restaurant interior, possibly Elysée restaurant, 1 East 56th St., New York, NY.]
 [Drawing of restaurant details

 Miscellaneous small sketches for inlaid table tops.]
-[Design with red and blue cubic motif
+[Design with red and orange circular motif